radiodee1/pi-llm/txt/README.md

 # File Descriptions

 These files show exchanges between two nearly identical installations of the pi-llm models.
-One install is on an amd64 and one is on a Raspberry Pi 4B device.
+One install is on an amd64 desktop computer and one is on a Raspberry Pi 4B device (aarch64).
 For the span of the test the two computers are not given human input.
 They just interact with each other.
+In the table, if a 'collision' is mentioned, that indicates that the two models were talking at the same time.

 | file | description | date |
 |---|---|---|